Mercury (planet): Physical characteristics

-Mercury is one of four terrestrial planets in the Solar System, and is a rocky body like Earth.
+Mercury is one of four terrestrial planets in the Solar System, which means it is a rocky body like Earth.
 It is the smallest planet in the Solar System, with an equatorial radius of 2439.7 km.
 Mercury is also smaller—albeit more massive—than the largest natural satellites in the Solar System, Ganymede and Titan.
 Mercury consists of approximately 70% metallic and 30% silicate material.

 Internal structure

-Mercury appears to have a solid silicate crust and mantle overlying a solid, iron sulfide outer core layer, a deeper liquid core layer, and a solid inner core.
+Mercury appears to have a solid silicate crust and mantle overlying a solid, metallic outer core layer, a deeper liquid core layer, and a solid inner core.
+The composition of the iron-rich core remains uncertain, but it likely contains nickel, silicon and perhaps sulfur and carbon, plus trace amounts of other elements.
 The planet's density is the second highest in the Solar System at 5.427 g/cm3, only slightly less than Earth's density of 5.515 g/cm3.
 If the effect of gravitational compression were to be factored out from both planets, the materials of which Mercury is made would be denser than those of Earth, with an uncompressed density of 5.3 g/cm3 versus Earth's 4.4 g/cm3.
 Mercury's density can be used to infer details of its inner structure.
 Although Earth's high density results appreciably from gravitational compression, particularly at the core, Mercury is much smaller and its inner regions are not as compressed.
 Therefore, for it to have such a high density, its core must be large and rich in iron.